Xiaoying Chen, Ph.D

 Yanli Zhu

-Yanli Zhu is a graduate student in the the Chen Lab, at Tsinghua-Peking Center for Life Sciences (CLS) program.
-Her research focuses on understanding the regulation of circadian rhythms and immune responses in Alzheimer’s disease.
-Outside the lab, Yanli enjoys playing baseball and reading papers.
+Yanli Zhu is a graduate student in the Chen Lab under the Tsinghua-Peking Center for Life Sciences (CLS) program and the Institute for Immunology at Tsinghua University.
+Her research focuses on uncovering the mechanisms that regulate circadian rhythms and immune responses in Alzheimer’s disease.
+Outside the laboratory, she enjoys playing baseball and keeping up with the latest scientific literature.

 Alzheimer’s disease is the most common neurodegenerative disorder.
 Pathologically, it is characterized by the aggregation of misfolded proteins, including extracellular deposition of amyloid-β (Aβ) as plaques and intracellular accumulation of aggregated tau as neurofibrillary tangles.
 The regional progression of brain atrophy in Alzheimer’s disease highly correlates with tau accumulation but not amyloid deposition, and the mechanisms of tau-mediated neurodegeneration remain elusive.